-- To explain the principles and characteristics of wireless sensor networks. - To describe current technology trends for the implementation and deployment of wireless sensor networks. - To discuss the challenges in designing MAC, routing and transport protocols for wireless sensor networks. - To understand the tools and operating system for wireless sensor networks.
+- To understand the needs of Wireless Sensor Network in current scenario of technology. - To explain the principles and characteristics of wireless sensor networks. - To describe current technology trends for the implementation and deployment of wireless sensor networks. - To discuss the challenges in designing MAC, routing and transport protocols for wireless sensor networks. - To understand the tools and operating system for wireless sensor networks.